written by: Dan M.

 Warning: soy wax candle lecture ahead.

 A lot of the candles you see on the market today are commonly made with paraffin wax.
 Paraffin wax is a by-product of the petroleum making industry and has been used to make candles for over a hundred years.
 The problem with paraffin wax is that it doesn't burn very clean which shouldn't be surprising considering its source material.
-If you've ever burned a paraffin candle near a wall you might recall seeing a black, sooty stain left behind.
-This soot being released by paraffin candles, along with some types of incense, is considered to be a type of harmful indoor-air pollutant, per a study done by the Environmental Protection Agency in 2001.
+If you've ever burned one near a wall you might recall seeing a black, sooty stain left behind.
+This soot being released is considered to be a type of harmful indoor-air pollutant, per a study done by the Environmental Protection Agency in 2001.

 Soy wax burns much cleaner and is made from the oil derived from soy beans, of which 90% of the world's supply is grown here in the United States.
 A soy candle also burns slower than its paraffin counterpart, meaning you're getting more for your dollar with a soy wax product.

-The list of benefits from using P.F. candles versus paraffin goes on and on; their cotton-core wicks being yet another.
-A lot of candles today still use wicks made with lead, which as everyone knows contains many harmful chemicals.
-Cotton-core candle wicks remove the existence of those harmful toxins released into the air made by lead-based wicks.
+The list of benefits from using P.F. candles versus paraffin goes on; their cotton-core wicks being yet another.
+A lot of candles today still use wicks made with lead, which contains many harmful chemicals.
+Cotton-core candle wicks, like the ones used in P.F.
+Candles, remove the existence of those harmful toxins released into the air made by lead-based wicks.

 All of this points to the dedication that P.F.
 Candle Co. puts into being an independent maker.
 They are providing sustainable, eco-friendly products that are made well and meant to last longer.
 Which is why when P.F. contacted us to tell us about their upcoming incense line, we couldn't have been any more excited.